arqma/arqma/README.md

 * `--p2p-bind-ip 127.0.0.1` on the command line or `p2p-bind-ip=127.0.0.1` in
   arqmad.conf to disable listening for connections on external interfaces.
-* `--no-igd` on the command line or `no-igd=1` in arqmad.conf to disable IGD (UPnP port forwarding negotiation), which is pointless with Tor.
 * `DNS_PUBLIC=tcp` or `DNS_PUBLIC=tcp://x.x.x.x` where x.x.x.x is the IP of the
   desired DNS server, for DNS requests to go over TCP, so that they are routed through Tor.
 When IP is not specified, arqmad uses the default list of